10 things to do in Bryant Park NYC

 6. Take the opportunity to visit the New York Public Library

-The part of Bryant Park that borders Fifth Avenue is occupied by the New York Public Library, a beautiful neoclassical building accessed by a marble staircase decorated at the entrance with two fountains and two lions nicknamed Patience and Fortress that guard the greatest treasure of this space: its more than three million books.
+The part of Bryant Park that borders Fifth Avenue is occupied by the New York Public Library, a beautiful neoclassical building that is accessed by a marble staircase decorated at the entrance with two fountains and two lions nicknamed Patience and Fortress that guard the greatest treasure of this space: its more than three million books.

 Climb to the third floor